jmackey-astro/pion-docs/docs/source/python.rst

        plt.show()

-  This is the basics you'll need to plot the simulation data, if you need to do other things like adding a colorbar or reflecting the data about the x-axis then see the Plotting_Classes.py script in the PION_Python [add link] repository.
+  This is the basics you'll need to plot the simulation data, if you need to do other things like adding a colorbar or reflecting the data about the x-axis then see the Plotting_Classes.py script in the PyPion [add link] repository.

 .. _issues_python: